johnvanderton/flysh/README.md

 The first `scope/iterator` element represents the domain where all the elements to be processed are located.
 The second `parent` element, which can be recursive, represents the element containing fields.
 Finally the last element `children`, represents the attributes or values that can potentially be exploited.
 For example, it is possible to define these elements according to their `tag` and their `class` (if necessary).

-For example, the below filter makes it possible to exploit a so-called `table` structure,
+The below filter allows to parse a so-called `table` structure,

     [#id_content_value tr.tr_class_value td.td_class_value]